jiazhao97/INSPIRE/README.md

 We provide tutorials and codes for reproducing the experiments of our paper at [this tutorial website](https://inspire-tutorial.readthedocs.io/en/latest/index.html#).

+## Quick start and usage instructions
+Starting with raw gene expression count matrices and spatial coordinate matrics obtained from multiple tissue sections, each formatted as an individual AnnData object, INSPIRE provides two integration options: one based on graph attention networks (GATs) and the other on lightweight graph convolutional networks (LGCNs).
+For tissue sections profiled using low-resolution platforms such as Visium or ST, we recommend employing the graph attention network variant of INSPIRE to leverage the attention mechanism for improved modeling accuracy.
+In contrast, for high-resolution datasets, the lightweight graph convolutional network variant is recommended, as it provides enhanced computational efficiency and scalability for large-scale analyses.

+We provide instructions for users to get a quick start, including annotated demos and example data: [Using INSPIRE with graph attention networks (GATs)](https://inspire-tutorial.readthedocs.io/en/latest/examples/INSPIRE_GAT.html), [Using INSPIRE with lightweight graph convolutional networks (LGCNs)](https://inspire-tutorial.readthedocs.io/en/latest/examples/INSPIRE_LGCN.html).

+#### Parameters in `INSPIRE.model.Model_GAT()` and `INSPIRE.model.Model_LGCN()`:
+* `n_spatial_factors`: Number of spatial factors in biologically interpretable dimensionality reduction.
+* `n_training_steps`: Number of training steps. *Default*: `10000`.
+* `coef_gan`: Coefficient controling the strength of data integration. *Default*: `1.0`.
+* `coef_beta`: Coefficient preventing convergence to local optima (mode collapse) during spatial factor learning. *Default*: `1.0`.

+The default parameter settings work well in general.
+We also enable tuning of these parameters to achieve a better performance.

+* For data integration: increasing `coef_gan` can help enforce stronger multi-section integration in the shared latent space.
+* For spatial factor learning: we suggest choosing 10 ≤ `n_spatial_factors` ≤ 20 for a tissue region, 20 ≤ `n_spatial_factors` ≤ 40 for a whole organ, and 40 ≤ `n_spatial_factors` ≤ 60 for a whole organism; increasing 'coef_beta` often enforce a higher degree of spatial factor divergence.

 ## Citation

 Jia Zhao, Xiangyu Zhang, Gefei Wang, Yingxin Lin, Tianyu Liu, Rui B. Chang, Hongyu Zhao.
 Interpretable, flexible and spatially aware integration of multiple spatial transcriptomics datasets from diverse sources.
-Nature Genetics (2026).
+Nature Genetics 58(5), 1138-1150 (2026).